Hilary Duff Increases Security Following ‘Scary’ Robbery At Her Home But Is Thankful No One Got Hurt

 TMZ first reported the celebrity robbery.
 Duff’s representative told the media that she was obviously upset about what happened but was “thankful” that her family, her staff, and her pets are safe.

-The divorced mother-of-one is working with the authorities to investigate who was responsible for the break-in and that she has a security team that is working to handle “security measures moving forward.”
+The divorced mother-of-one is working with authorities to investigate who was responsible for the break-in, and she has a security team working to handle “security measures moving forward.”

-The jewelry thieves reportedly broke into the former Disney Channel stars broke in through a door, however, alarms never sounded.
+The jewelry thieves reportedly broke into the former Disney Channel star’s home through a door.
+However, alarms never sounded.

-The full value of the jewelry stolen from her home is currently being assessed.
+The full value of the stolen jewelry is currently being assessed.

-Hilary Duff is still in Canada with her five-year-old son, Luca, whom she shares custody of with Mike Comrie.
+Hilary Duff is still in Canada with her 5-year-old son, Luca, whom she shares custody of with Mike Comrie.

 The Younger actress has been documenting her trip on social media.
 On Wednesday, Hilary showed off her gymnastics capabilities while doing a handstand dive in a bright pink one-piece bathing suit.